Nutrunity

 Minerals act as catalysts for many biological reactions within the body, including, muscle response, the transmission of messages through the nervous system, and the utilisation of nutrients in food.

-Magnesium, too, has specific action on our body.
+Magnesium, too, has a specific action on our body.
 It is an important electrolyte needed for proper muscle, nerve, and enzyme function.
-It keeps heart rhythm steady, support a healthy immune system and keep bones strong.
+It keeps heart rhythm steady, supports a healthy immune system and keeps bones strong.
 It also helps the body make and use energy and is needed to move other electrolytes (potassium and sodium) into and out of cells.
-Keeping in mind the osmosis process, the ideal ratio of magnesium, potassium and sodium must be kept at all time; a fall in the level of one will create an imbalance: often the start of many diseases.
+Keeping in mind the osmosis process, the ideal ratio of magnesium, potassium and sodium must be kept at all times; a fall in the level of one will create an imbalance: often the start of many diseases.

 Quick note: